Moveout Spring 2015:

 Program sponsored by the UAB Sustainability Investment Fund, UAB Housing and Residence Life, and The Salvation Army.

 Dorm RecyclingUAB students who live in the dorms have reusable plastic recycling bags, similar to reusable grocery bags, for collection of recyclable materials (paper, cardboard, plastic bottles, and aluminum cans) in their dorm rooms.
-THese items may be taken to central collection receptables in the laundry room sof Camp, Rast, Denman, and Blount, or in the lobby of Blazer Hall.
+These items may be taken to central collection receptacles in the laundry room sof Camp, Rast, Denman, and Blount, or in the lobby of Blazer Hall.
 Recycling bags are distributed at the beginning of fall semester for dorm residents.
 To obtain a recycling bag at another time, please contact your Resident Assistant (RA).

 The following paper items can be placed in the paper collection totes:

 - Other common paper items (paper bags, mail, envelopes, folders)